Konstantin Korovin

 What is Konstantin Korovin known for?

 Konstantin Korovin is known for bringing French Impressionist colour to Russian painting.
-He is also recognised for revolutionising Russian theatre design.Who was Konstantin Korovin?
+He is also recognised for revolutionising Russian theatre design.What is Konstantin Korovin's most famous work?

 Sources